smartcontractkit/chainlink-testing-framework/src/framework/components/chipingresset/chip_ingress.md

 Registration logic is very simple and should handle cases of protos that import other protos as long they are all available in the `ProtoSchemaSet`s provided to the registration function.
 That function uses an algorithm called "topological sorting by trail", which will try to register all protos in a loop until it cannot register any more protos or it has registered all of them.
 That allows us to skip dependency parsing completely.

-Since Kafka doesn't have any automatic discoverability mechanism for subject - schema relationship (it has to be provided out-of-band) code currently only knows how to correctly register protos from [chainlink-protos](https://github.com/smartcontractkit/chainlink-protos) repository.
+Kafka doesn't have any automatic discoverability mechanism for subject - schema relationship (it has to be provided out-of-band).
+Currenly, we create the subject in the following way: <subject_prefix>.<package>.<1st-message-name>.
+Subject prefix is optional and if it's not present, then subject is equal to: <package>.<1st-message-name>.
+Only the first message in the `.proto` file is ever registered.